-Supported and developed the Philanthropic Preparedness, Resiliency, and Emergency Partnership (PPREP) with The Funders’ Network for Smart Growth and Livable Communities.
+Supported and developed the Philanthropic Preparedness, Resiliency and Emergency Partnership (PPREP) with The Funders’ Network for Smart Growth and Livable Communities.
 The partnership was created to build community foundation leadership and capacity to help create more resilient communities.
 Topics also include ways community foundation leaders can work with local governments and other partners to improve decision making and plans that impact preparedness, response, and recovery, such as the development of Business Continuity Plans for their own organization.
 The purpose of PPREP is to create and support a community foundation disaster preparedness and response learning cohort in a ten-state Midwestern region of the United States, roughly correlating with the watershed of the Missouri River.

-In addition to being a convener, and information sharing entity, The Margaret A. Cargill Foundation’s Relief and Resilience Program began with a Midwest-specific program to help communities address natural disasters and better prepare for future events.
+In addition to being a convener, and information sharing entity, Margaret A. Cargill Philanthropies’ Relief and Resilience Program began with a Midwest-specific program to help communities address natural disasters and better prepare for future events.
 The program has expanded globally, with a focus on building resilience among populations in often-overlooked regions that face recurring disasters.
 Internationally, the Foundation is using a vulnerability “lens” to determine where and how it will carry out work in relation to disasters, and anticipate focusing on capacity building and reducing the impact of future disasters.

 Funded a portion of the cash needs to be leveraged with in-kind equipment from tech companies after each international disaster where NetHope has developed a response for information communications technology.
 The quick response typically results in at least 20-fold impact of their dollars.

 Funded a local hospital to develop a disaster preparedness strategy.
-The Foundation also funded a staff person to coordinate recovery efforts for a local agency/grantee whose administrative offices were destroyed by a fire.
+The foundation also funded a staff person to coordinate recovery efforts for a local agency/grantee whose administrative offices were destroyed by a fire.

 Funded a local hospital to develop a disaster preparedness strategy, in the wake of September 11th.

 Worked with the Food Bank of Monmouth & Ocean Counties in New Jersey to develop extensive disaster preparedness plans for organizations and for the distribution of services to constituents.
-The Foundation also encouraged the philanthropic and nonprofit sectors to work cooperatively in discussing the creation of funds that are set aside solely for disaster response.
+The foundation also encouraged the philanthropic and nonprofit sectors to work cooperatively in discussing the creation of funds that are set aside solely for disaster response.
 The idea being that the anchor nonprofits in the region would know, in advance of the disaster, how much funding would be immediately available to them when a disaster strikes, and they would therefore know which strategies contained in their disaster preparedness plans would be able to be immediately deployed.
 Additionally, the establishment of disaster funds would help to ensure that the region’s anchor nonprofits (the ones who provide ongoing critically important services and programs) remain strong.
 These nonprofits will step up efforts in times of need, and need to know their capacity is not compromised to the point where they might be in danger of collapse.
 Disasters place a tremendous strain on a community, and nonprofits are not exempt from the stress and pressures of rebuilding and recovery.

-Had discussions with their two international relief partners, Save the Children and Doctors without Borders about their work to enable at-risk communities to have disaster readiness plans, emergency food, medical and hygiene stores, etc. The Foundation feels that preparedness includes funders taking the lead in helping their grantees and communities prepare.
+Had discussions with their two international relief partners, Save the Children and Doctors without Borders about their work to enable at-risk communities to have disaster readiness plans, emergency food, medical and hygiene stores, etc. The foundation feels that preparedness includes funders taking the lead in helping their grantees and communities prepare.
 They have made and continue to make to grants to their primary humanitarian relief partners in response to specific disasters.
 They have separately made multiyear commitment to support their work in disaster reading and negative outcome reduction.
 That funding can include setting up emergency storage of post disaster needs close to disaster prone areas, be they floods, earthquakes, etc. It can also include specific efforts to equip and educate communities with emergency survival skills and strategies, etc. While they discuss the methods and strategies to be employed with their partners, they leave the ultimate choices and planning to the partners as they have the experience and skills to optimize the work.